Flotomate/product_docs/source/admin/admin-automation.rst

     :align: center
     :alt: figure 56

-Learn how to make an :doc:`API Call <how-to-create-request-using-rest>`.
+Learn how to make :ref:`API Calls <How to Create Incident Using REST API>`.

 Edit Integration
 ----------------